The SWP and the disturbing “Disputes Committee”.

 Besides, how would they have punished Comrade Delta if he had been found guilty?
 Does anybody believe mere expulsion from his party amounts to justice?

 The SWP should be subject to a police investigation, though I’m still inclined to believe that consenting adults are entitled to resolve their problems this way.
 What bothers me is the SWP’s secrecy.
 It all leaves too much room for abuse.
 Even in an institution composed of many good and decent people, there is a tendency to suppress potentially damning facts.
 I”ve written about this before.

 I’d be genuinely be interested in the SWP’s ideological reasoning here.
-So would other members of the public, I’m sure.
 Why keep such an important aspect of the SWP a secret?
 If the SWP were more transparent about this and stressed that everybody went through the system voluntarily, I might have some respect for their position.
 Why can’t they just say that this is what the SWP offers, and invite people to come on board if they wish?
 Maybe many more would be attracted to their unique courts system.

 Now, there are ominous parallels with cults that have secret teachings, such as Scientology.

 And any attacks the atheistic SWP have made against the Catholic Church’s internal investigations procedures when it comes to abuse look very, very hollow indeed.